keepworks/caterpillar-ruby/README.md

 `:password_protect` | `Hash` | Refer next section for more details

 ## Password Protect
-You can passowrd protect PDF using AES 256, AES 128, RC4 (128 & 40) encryption algorithms supported by Adobe Reader.
+You can password protect PDF using AES 256, AES 128, RC4 (128 & 40) encryption algorithms supported by Adobe Reader.

 To encrypt PDF you need to pass `:password_protect` hash in the `create` method call along with the following **required parameters**:
 * `:password` - a string containing the secret password which will be further used to unlock the PDF
-* `:key_length` - a number which defines the encryption alogirthm to be used.
+* `:key_length` - a number which defines the encryption algorithm to be used.
 Values can be **40, 128 and 256** only.

-You might want to set other options for each encryption alogrithm inside `:restrections` hash:
+You might want to set other options for each encryption algorithm inside `:restrictions` hash:

 *Key Length:* **40**